 What does it mean for Jaya to find a partner?
 What happens if she fails to find one?
 What is stopping Jaya from overcoming her problem?
 The latter, in this specific story, drives the central conflict, which is internal – she needs to overcome her inner issues or change to be more open.
 Unfortunately, the conflict is not pronounced.
 The stakes are amiss.
 These critical questions on what it will mean for Jaya don’t clearly come across.

-Jaya is supposed to be stuck with the past, with her husband, but this is only a lip service done in the beginning and when Yogi brings it about.
+Jaya is supposed to be stuck with the past, with her husband who has passed away, but this is only a lip service done in the beginning and when Yogi brings it about.
 In the end, it resolves too conveniently.
 You don’t see Jaya struggling with it.
 She is also shown to have certain characteristics, which she is likely to overcome in the end, but these don’t have an impact.
 Like not sharing water bottle, which eventually happens in the end.
 What are these limitations doing for the story or even for her character?

 Yes, there is one element that is highlighted – Yogi’s carefree demeanor versus a guarded Jaya, and by the nature of going on a trip with him, she is challenged.
 This does result in a change, but this payoff isn’t a big one.
 Jaya is an independent lady.
 She lives on her own.
 She does decide to go with him.
 Showing her surprised over a different attitude can work for a bit or two but not all the way.